1 Data Management

 -

-We report in Table 1.1 a summary of the barcode counts (File location, batch_id
+We report in Table 1.1 a summary of the barcode counts (File location, batch_id, and dimensions).

 Code